gdgoc-usls/gdsc-ar-photobooth/README.md

 ### Disclaimer
 - Ensure the script remains **running at all times** for consistent file uploads.
 Pressing `CTRL + C` will terminate the script, and a `TERMINATE_NOTIF` will be logged in the console.
 - Do not clear your browser's cookies while the script is either: running or has already generated the necessary credentials for the API to prevent unprecedented behaviors.
+- Credentials provided in the credentials.json expires over time.
+Please delete the credentials.json file once in a while before using the script for future events.

 #### How to run the script
 1. Open Command Prompt.
 (Win + R -> type cmd -> Enter)
 2. Navigate to the directory of the script. (type "cd path\to\script\here")